 Then, after a coat of white primer, I masked the Service Module up for a layer of silver and some gloss varnish.
 Removing the masking gave me the white panelling I needed.

 After that, more detailing, in the form of Space Model System’s Ultimate Apollo Command & Service Module Decals.
 This set includes every little warning panel visible on the outside of the spacecraft, and is probably overkill at this scale, since many are pretty much invisible unless you go looking for them close up.
 Nevertheless, there was a definite level of satisfaction to be derived from getting them all in place.
 This also made me commit to a specific mission, since there are small differences in Service Module labelling between the different Apollo missions.
-So, on the basis of couple of labels near the Service Module umbilical hook-up, it’s going to be the Apollo 11 mission.
+So, on the basis of couple of labels near the Service Module umbilical hook-up, this is now CSM-107, the Apollo 11 spacecraft, and I’m going to be building AS-506, the corresponding Saturn V stack.

 And that was the point at which I remembered to take a photograph.
 So here it is, awaiting a coat of varnish to seal the decals, and then some detail painting.
 At this scale it’s just eleven centimetres tall, so for my presbyopic eyes, the fine work needs an illuminating magnifying glass.